iluvpy/taiwan-bot/get_images/README.md

-## links
+## get images
-this gets image links from a google search
+gets images from a google search

 ## usage
 first create a python env and install everything with `pip install -r requirements`